 Called Maple Leaf, this operation is the perfect outlet for future growth.
 While the Monroe operation is not open to the public, it follows all of the same cheesemaking strategies we’ve employed for over a decade, from the quality of the milk to the skill of the cheesemakers and their hands-on techniques.

 2017 & 2019

 Best Clothbound Cheddar in America

-At the annual American Cheese Society competition, Flagship Reserve was once again named the best clothbound cheddar in the country!
+At the annual American Cheese Society competition, Flagship Reserve is regularly named the best clothbound cheddar in the country!